 “Yeah, we are weird, and we’re also here for you,” I say.
 “So what do you want to do?”

 “In case you hadn’t noticed, I intended to die.
 Am I dead now?
 It doesn’t feel like it.”

 “I always offer the choice, if it’s still possible: either take advantage that you remain tethered to your body and return to it, or wait until those filaments dissolve.
 Then you’ll find out whether you are cursed to roam through the afterlife for eternity, or you move on to the beyond.”

 Alba looks at her dying body.
 Her face has reddened, the eyes are bulging.
-The wardrobe and the desk are shaking while her family members keep shouting as if Alba ever cared to listen.
+The wardrobe and the desk keep shaking while her family members shout as if Alba ever cared to listen.

 “Why hasn’t my heart stopped already?
 Hasn’t enough time passed?”

 “Don’t ask me.
 I’m not in charge of the afterlife.
 Find a ghostologist.”

 “Alright, so what’s in that beyond?
 It sounds like oblivion.”